jameshfisher/jameshfisher.com/_posts/2020-09-23-running-bodypix-on-a-video-stream.md

 ---
-title: "Running BodyPix on a video stream"
+title: Running BodyPix on a video stream
-tags: ["programming", "web", "machinelearning"]
+tags:
+  - programming
+  - web
+  - machinelearning
 ---

 In [this previous post](/2020/08/16/bodypix-hello-world/),